HulyJing666/ABI-Tecnical-Test/README.md

 • KS Statistic (Kolmogorov–Smirnov): Frequently used in finance to measure the separation between good and bad credit risks.

+AUC-ROC and KS scores should be prioritized due to their robustness in classification predictions, especially in imbalanced data sets, such as credit defaults.

 ### 3. In the metric optimization process, how may the cutoff point or threshold of the prediction of the probability of default affect the result?
+Changing the cutoff value affects the number of predicted probabilities that are labeled as default (1) versus non-default (0):

+Lower threshold: More customers are flagged as high risk; this increases recall, but may generate more false positives.

+Higher threshold: Fewer customers are flagged; this increases accuracy, but carries the risk of missing defaulters.

+The threshold should be chosen based on the company's risk tolerance and cost-benefit analysis.
+For example, AB InBev might prefer to avoid false negatives, thus prioritizing a lower threshold.

 ### 4. What additional variables do you think should be considered given the context of our clients at AB InBev?
 (Bars, Restaurants, Convenience Stores, etc.)

+Given that AB InBev operates in bars, restaurants, convenience stores, etc., the following contextual variables could improve predictions:

+Business Seasonality Index.

+Sales Volume or Inventory Turnover.

+Location Type: Urban vs. rural or proximity to areas with high foot traffic.

+Point-of-Sale (POS) Trends.

+Credit History with Distributors or Suppliers.

 ### Expected outputs
 • Python scripts used to develop the model.